psyomn/notes/languages/ada/psytypes/doc/records.markdown

 ~~~~

-And the output is the following:
+And the output is the following (number of bits):

 ~~~~nocode
 Size of the Employee variant record: